pitigchir/eks_app_deployment/README.md

 ## Enhancements

+Following enhancements can be done to further optimize the build process and ensure secure, scalable production deployment

 * Use a build pipeline for application build and deployment process
 * Use Ingress Controller with Application Load Balancer for secure and controlled access of application urls
 * Integrate ACM certificate to ALB for https access